Grichuk hits 3-run homer in 7th, Blue Jays beat Rays 6-4 - WHIZ News

 Blue Jays: RHP Matt Shoemaker, placed on the 10-day IL Sunday, has a lat strain and his status is week to week. … RHP Trent Thornton, who left his start Sunday after one inning with right elbow inflammation, was placed on the 10-day IL.

-Rays: RHP Charlie Morton (right shoulder inflammation) will throw a 25-pitch bullpen session Tuesday.
+Rays: Morton (right shoulder inflammation) will throw a 25-pitch bullpen session Tuesday.

 UP NEXT